 For example, if you’re referencing a product in AWS and Amazon capitalizes it, capitalize it in your writing.

 Usually, page titles appear in a breadcrumb trail.
 If all page titles are in title case, they should appear in title case in the breadcrumb trail.
 If all page titles are in sentence case, they should also appear in sentence case in the breadcrumb trail.

 However, breadcrumb trails aren’t limited to page titles alone.
 If a name entered by a user (such as “vagrant-host”) is included in the breadcrumb trail, then use the same case that the name appears in.

-Rules > Systems > vagrant-host
+Example: Rules > Systems > System Tool > vagrant-host